 4) Environmental monitoring, including illegal dumping of industrial wastes.

-The basic requirements include high resolution, wide swath, prompt observation and information delivery after a disaster.
-To meet their requirements, JAXA has been conducting the conceptual design of the post-ALOS satellite system, including a constellation of optical satellites and radar satellites.
+The basic requirements included high resolution, wide swath, prompt observation and information delivery after a disaster.
+To meet their requirements, JAXA carried the conceptual design of the post-ALOS satellite system, including a constellation of optical satellites and radar satellites.
 1) 2) 3) 4)